mknyszek/rust-libquantum/README.md

 ### libquantum Development Library

+Note: the below instructions should work, but have only been tested for Linux since I don't actually have access to development machines for any other systems supported by both Rust and libquantum.

+#### Linux

-On Linux, install these through your favorite package management tool, or through [libquantum's website](http://www.libquantum.de/).
+Install libquantum through your favorite package management tool, or through [libquantum's website](http://www.libquantum.de/).

 For example, on Ubuntu one can install libquantum through the command